suchimitha/test-carte-del/_posts/2012-12-24-delete-a-thing.md

 ---
-category: Stuff
+category: Invoice Operations
 title: 'Delete a thing'

 layout: nil
 ---

-This method allows the user to post a new thing to his stuff.
+This method allows the user to post a new thing to his Invoice Operations.

 ### Request